 - Make the lettuce “buns”: slice off the stem of the head of iceberg lettuce, about 1/2-3/4”.
 Cut into fourths: down the center, then slice each half in half to make wedges.
 Take out the middle 2/3 of each iceberg wedge, so it leaves just a 3/4” thick lettuce “bun”.
 Set aside.

 - Shape ground beef into four 2-ounce patties that are very thin and very wide, about 1/4" thick and at least 4" wide.
 Season patties with plenty of salt and pepper.
-Heat remaining 1 teaspoon avocado oil to a large cast-iron skillet over medium-high heat; swirl oil around the pan to coat with a thin layer.
-When oil is very, very hot, add burger patties.
+Heat remaining 1 teaspoon avocado oil to a large cast-iron skillet over medium-high heat; swirl the oil around the pan to coat with a thin layer.
+When the oil is very, very hot, add burger patties.
 Spread 1 tablespoon mustard on the top, raw side.
 Cook patties, without moving, until they're very well browned and a bit crusty on the bottom, about 2-3 minutes.
-Flip patties so mustard side is down and cook 30 seconds to 1 minute.
+Flip patties so the mustard side is down and cook 30 seconds to 1 minute.

 - Prepare your burgers: for each burger, spread about scant 1 tablespoon of animal sauce onto the inside of one lettuce "buns".
 Top with 2 pickles, then one slice tomato.
 Top with a burger patty and about 1 tablespoon caramelized onions, plus more if you like.
 Top with another burger patty and another 1 tablespoon caramelized onions.
 Top with another scant 1 tablespoon of sauce then the final lettuce bun.
 Wrap in parchment paper or aluminum foil and devour!